ANALYZE [NO_WRITE_TO_BINLOG | LOCAL]

 those operations to finish before the flush lock is released.

-Because ANALYZE TABLE
+Because ANALYZE TABLE itself

 typically finishes quickly, it may not be apparent that delayed